-- Consultants should not travel outside of their country of operation to sell MetLife products. - All applications must be signed in the MetLife country of operation.
+- Consultants should not travel outside of their country of operation to sell MetLife products. - All applications must be signed and medical examinations performed in the MetLife country of operation.

 The following text outlines the underwriting guidelines on persons who are considered non-resident of the MetLife Gulf countries (UAE, Bahrain, Kuwait, Oman, and Qatar).